How to Write an Annual Report for Your Nonprofit

 Yes, photos are worth a thousand words.
 Many of the people reading your annual report will not read it.
 So, show them what you have been doing with the liberal use of photos.
 These pictures should show the people or animals that you help, not your board members, CEO, or major donors.
 Today's donors expect a story from you, and that story can be told even better with great photos.

-Invest in a good digital camera, or spend some money on a professional photographer.
+Invest in an excellent digital camera, or spend some money on a professional photographer.
 It is also fine to use stock photography if you are on a tight budget, as long as you choose those images carefully.
-Type 'royalty free stock photos' in your favorite search engine, and you will find numerous sites.
+Type' royalty-free stock photos' in your favorite search engine, and you will find numerous sites.
 Your photos should feature faces more than things.
 Write captions that tell your story.

-Now that you have got them looking at the photos tell a story with your captions.
-Don’t just state what’s in the picture.
+Now that you have got them looking at the photos, tell a story with your captions.
+Don't just state what's in the picture.
 Connect the photo to an accomplishment.
-If people read nothing but the captions in your annual report, they should still get a sense for the good work you did last year.
+If people read nothing but the captions in your annual report, they should still get a sense of the excellent work you did last year.

 Include Personal Profiles